UBC-MDS/KMediansPy/README.md

 3. `summary` function

-      - This function generates the descriptive statistics that summarize the implementation of the `kmedians` function on the input data.
+      - This function generates the descriptive statistics that summarize the implementation of the `KMedians` function on the input data.
 It returns a      dataframe that contains information about the model run such as the number of clusters, the number of points in each cluster, the inter and intra       cluster distance

 # Usage Scenario